fgremper/CloudStudio/Documents/WorkLog.md

 * fix some bugs that crash over time (origin updater, uncommitted files from the local plugin)
 * verify correctness of file compare sql when comparing to different branch
 * package as jar, test everything with a repo on github
+* send and show the active branch directly in the branch []
+* have a new database table to store where the current 'clone' is -> possibly a number that goes up!
+* update into the right folder!
+* gui "conflict" box

 ('TODO' as well as 'Done' is incomplete, because I forget to write stuff down here ~~a lot~~ sometimes, sorry!
 Trying to do it, though!)